Mews Data Processing Addendum

-“Standard Contractual Clauses” means the standard contractual clauses annexed to the European Commission's Implementing Decision 2021/914 of 4 June 2021
+“Standard Contractual Clauses” or “SCCs” means the standard contractual clauses annexed to the European Commission's Implementing Decision 2021/914 of 4 June 2021.

 “UK Data Protection Laws” means all laws relating to data protection, the processing of personal data, privacy and/or electronic communications in force from time to time in the UK, including the UK GDPR and the Data Protection Act 2018.